 Detection without remediation slows action.
 Some tools assist with domain takedowns and abuse reporting, which shortens the attack lifecycle.

-Are there AI brand risk monitoring tools yet?
+How AI is reshaping brand risk monitoring tools

 Where brand monitoring fits in a modern security programme